Documentation Index

 Why queue limits exist

-Without queue controls, a single customer could suddenly push a large amount of unannounced concurrency and fill the shared account pool, which can lead to:
+TTAPI relies on a finite account pool and execution capacity behind each product line.
+Without queue controls, a single customer could suddenly push a large amount of unannounced concurrency and fill the shared account pool, which can lead to:- One product line being saturated

 - Other users being blocked from submitting or fetching tasks